-The iron oxide mineral hematite has an amazing history that began maybe 100,000 years ago, even before ancient cave peoples used its vivid reddish color to render drawings of the animals on cave walls.
+The iron oxide hematite mineral has an amazing history that began maybe 100,000 years ago, even before ancient cave people used its vivid reddish color to render drawings of the animals on cave walls.
 When crushed to a powder, normally black hematite exhibits a lovely red color.
-In fact, we use hematite’s red powder streak to identify it.
+We use hematite’s red powder streak to identify it.

 It seems odd that a normally black mineral has a name based on the Greek word haimatites, which means “blood-like.”
 But when streaked on a piece of unglazed tile, a reddish streak illustrates the origin of the name.
 More obvious are the specimens of hematite with a curving ball-like surface, decidedly reddish surface color, and shaped like a human kidney.
 English miners even took to calling it kidney ore.